AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 >[!TIP]
 >
->If you have set up your environment already as part of the [Journey Optimizer in-app messaging](journey-optimizer-inapp.md) tutorial, you can skip this section.
+>If you have set up your environment already as part of the [Journey Optimizer in-app messaging](journey-optimizer-inapp.md) lesson, you might already have performed some of the steps in this setup section.

 ### Register App ID with APNs

 The following steps are not Adobe Experience Cloud-specific and are designed to guide you through APNs configuration.

-### Create a private key
+#### Create a private key

 1. In the Apple developer portal, navigate to **[!UICONTROL Keys]**.
 1. To create a key, select **[!UICONTROL +]**.